-In this clause, subclauses §10.1 to §10.4 describe the theory of mathematical intervals and interval functions that underlies this flavor.
+In this clause, subclauses \$10.1 to \$10.5 describe the theory of mathematical intervals and interval functions that underlies this flavor.
 The relation between expressions and the point or interval functions that they define is specified, since it is central to the Fundamental Theorem of Interval Arithmetic.
-Subclauses §10.5, 10.6 list the required and recommended arithmetic operations with their mathematical specifications.
+Subclauses \$10.6, 10.7 list the required and recommended arithmetic operations (also called elementary functions) with their mathematical specifications.

 10.1.
 Non-interval Level 1 entities.
-In addition to intervals, the required operations of this flavor handle entities of the following kinds, as inputs or outputs.
+In addition to intervals, this flavor deals with entities of the following kinds.
+They may be used as inputs or outputs of operations.